Korkmatik/CuteBot/README.md

 # CuteBot
 CuteBot is a bot which improves our discord server.
-To interact easily with the discord API I have used ["discord.py"](https://discordpy.readthedocs.io/en/latest/).
+To interact easily with the Discord API I have used ["discord.py"](https://discordpy.readthedocs.io/en/latest/).

 CuteBot can be used to play games or just to have some fun.
 Every game needs a seperate text channel.
 Furthermore a seperate text channel for CuteBot is needed.

-# Commands in the CuteBot Text Channel
+# Commands in CuteBot Text Channel
 ![Screenshot where the CuteBot help menu is displayed](.doc/Screenshots/CuteBot/Help.png)

-# Screenshots from the CuteBot Text Channel
+# Screenshots from CuteBot Text Channel
 ![Screenshot where the CuteBot greets someone](.doc/Screenshots/CuteBot/Hello_Command.png)

 # Games